stsievert/jem-press/content/index.md

 hence the name).
 The main differences are jem-press uses the popular Markdown and requires no configuration: you just start writing content.

+jem-press is designed to be *easy.* Complexity hurts ease... or you could say ease is inversely proportional to complexity, hence the menu image.

 ## Features
 * simple, feature minimal (deliberately!)
 * no configuration necessary.
 However, CSS file is well commented (and